Mandalay: Health care

-The general state of health care in Burma is poor.
+The general state of healthcare in Myanmar is poor.
 The military government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.

 In 2005, the public health care system of Mandalay Region with over 7.6 million people consisted of slightly over 1000 doctors and about 2000 nurses working in 44 hospitals and 44 health clinics.
 Over 30 of the so-called hospitals had less than 100 beds.
 Although health care is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.

 Nonetheless, Mandalay remains the main health care center for Upper Burma as almost all of large public hospitals and private hospitals are in Mandalay.
 The city has ten public hospitals and one hospital specializing in traditional Burmese medicine.
 For a semblance of adequate health care, the well-to-do from Upper Burma go to private hospitals and clinics in Mandalay.
 For more advanced treatments, they have to go to Yangon or abroad.
 The wealthy Burmese routinely go abroad (usually Bangkok or Singapore) for treatment.